 Water heaters should not be placed directly on the “dirt,” but they can (absolutely) be installed at floor level with no danger of “exploding.”

-Can an electric water heater sit on the floor?
+Can electric water heaters sit on the floor?

 Electric water heaters can sit directly on the concrete floor.
-There is no risk of accidental ignition of spilled flammable liquids with electric water heaters.
-They do not have pilot lights as do the gas counterparts.
-Electric water heaters never have been required by building codes to be on a stand or lifted up.
+There is no risk of accidental ignition of spilled flammable liquids with electric water heaters. … The only reason why you would want to have them off the ground is to save energy or protect the water heater from flooding/rust damage.

-Do electric water heaters need to be elevated?
+Do electric water heaters need to be raised?

-Does a hot water heater have to be off the floor?
+Does my water heater have to be on a stand?

 Does an electric water heater need a pan?